 Relative means that the interval assigned to the button is applied to the base frequency, transposing the whole PolyHarp with one button.
 It's like the Capo feature.
 Setting the interval to 1/1 (0 cents) will reset the base Frequency to what it was before all the relative transposing.

-Relatives have supercycle-shaped buttons, but with the edge a different color.
+Relative Buttons have supercircle shaped buttons, but with the edge a different color.

 Delete will delete the button.

 Revert will reset the button to how it was when the dialog came up.

 Ⓝthat is associated with the Chord Button by hand.
 Select

 The Tone Spiral is a pretty simple one, it lets you set guides to snap to.
 The choices are: